Skip to content

 It is possible to apply for a police clearance certificate when you are outside of the country.

 The German equivalent is a Führungszeugnis – a certificate of good conduct.
-It can be issued after you registered in Germany.
+It can be issued after you have registered in Germany.

 Subscriptions